CSV#

 Filtering Operators#

-The csv module allows for a filtering based on equality.
+The csv module can filter based on equality.
 If a filter is enabled that specifies equality (“equal”, “not equal”, “contains”, “not contains”) any entry that fails the filter specification will be dropped entirely.
 If a field is specified as not equal “!=” and the field does not exist, the field is not extracted but the entry won’t be dropped entirely.

 Operator